safar-india-org/safar-website/content/the-team/our-collaborators.md

 #### Department of Information & Technology, Government of Rajasthan
 #### Department of Labour, Government of Rajasthan
 #### MGNREGA Department, Government of Rajasthan
-#### Department of Planning and Programme Implementation Department, Government of Meghalaya
+#### Department of Planning and Programme Implementation, Government of Meghalaya
 #### Social Audit Unit of Kerala
 #### Social Audit Unit of Chhattisgarh
 #### Social Audit Unit of Meghalaya